 Predictors based on moisture variables do significantly increase the prediction skill, and are thus recommended, as long as they are reliable.
-In real-time forecasting, their reliability depends on the lead time: for lead times superior to 3-4 days the uncertainties related to moisture variables from NWP models becomes fairly high, which reduces the relevance of methods relying on this information.
+In real-time forecasting, their reliability depends on the lead time: for lead times superior to 3--4 days, the uncertainties related to moisture variables from NWP models become fairly high, which reduces the relevance of methods relying on this information.
 In climate downscaling studies, it mainly depends on the coherence of the climatologies between the archive and the GCM model outputs.
-One should however not establish an AM with moisture variables for a too large region, as the transferability is reduced \citep[see][for alternative approaches]{Chardon2014}.
+One should, however, not establish an AM with moisture variables for too large a region, as the transferability is reduced \citep[see][for alternative approaches]{Chardon2014}.

 \section{Discussion}